microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

    The directory must contain the training and validation files.

-4. Set the number of GPUs.
+4. Set the number of GPUs

     Edit `transformers/scripts/run_lm_gpt2.sh`.